 9. Results and conclusions

-In Our project we propose a new platform to gain knowledge in the software world in a way that checks the user's motivation.
+In Our project we proposed a new platform to gain knowledge in the software world in a way that checks the user's motivation.
 The work was hard and intensive but very teaches and worthwhile.

 In the phase A of the project, we dealt with the definition of the problem and characterize our system as a solution to this problem.
 As part of the process, we used the knowledge that we gain through the degree and use it for the different fields that existing in our system.